AndrosDe/DjangoBlog/README.md

 ## Step 1: Installing Django and supporting libraries

-Note: It is recommended when you are still learning this content that you type out each line of code, rather than copying and pasting.
-This will help you learn!
+Note: It is recommended when you are still learning this content that you type out each line of code, rather than copying and pasting.<br> This will help you learn!

 <table>
   <tr>